RedMadRobot/figma-export/CONFIG.md

 android:
   # Relative or absolute path to the `main/res` folder including it.
 The colors/icons/imags will be exported to this folder
   mainRes: "./main/res"
+  # The package name, where the android resource constant `R` is located.
+  resourcePackage: "com.example"
+  # [optional] Relative or absolute path to the code source folder including it.
+The typography for jetpack compose will be exported to this folder
+  mainSrc: "./main/src/java"
+  # Parameters for exporting colors
+  colors:
+    # [optional] The package to export the compose color code to.
+Note: To export compose code, also `mainSrc` above must be set
+    composePackageName: "com.example"
+  # Parameters for exporting icons
+  icons:
+    # Where to place icons relative to `mainRes`?
+FigmaExport clears this directory every time your execute `figma-export icons` command
+    output: "figma-import-icons"
+    # [optional] The package to export the compose icon code to.
+Note: To export compose code, also `mainSrc` above must be set
+    composePackageName: "com.example"
   # Parameters for exporting images
   images:
     # Image file format: svg or png